-My last example to show Vic's developing use of the fully grammaticalized HEY2 sign comes from an extended interaction when he was 41 months old, as Jane was getting him dressed for an excursion.
-She was concentrated on one of his socks, when he apparently spied the clean shirt she had placed on the ground to put on him (Figure 28a).
-Vic formed a TWO sign right in front Jane's face and moved it into her line of sight (b).
-Gazing at her, he quickly turned his TWO hand to face palm down and delivered to Jane a very quick HEY2 (c), now having her full attention and intending to utter his main message.
-He pointed down with his left hand to the shirt bundled on the floor (c), switched hands to point at it with his right hand (e), and then pointed from the shirt out the door (f) and back (g).
-The whole sequence can be glossed, "Hey, I have two of those [shirts]; go get me the other one that is outside."
+Figure 28.
+Vic asked for a different shirt, at 41 mons. (a) Vic formed a TWO sign right in front Jane's face and (b) moved it into her line of sight. (c) Gazing at her, he quickly turned his TWO hand to face palm down and delivered to Jane a very quick HEY2, now having her full attention and intending to utter his main message. (d) He pointed down with his left hand to the shirt bundled on the floor, (e) switched hands to point at it with his right hand, (f) and then pointed from the shirt out the door and (g) back.